-In this version, we blend these ingredients together with fresh lime juice and seasonings to create a tangy dressing that I pour over avocado chunks.
-Then everything gets a vigorous stir and a very gentle mash (I use my potato masher) to make it creamy, but still good and chunky.
+In this version, we blend these ingredients together with fresh lime juice and seasonings to create a tangy dressing to pour over chunks of avocado.
+Then everything gets a vigorous stir and a gentle mash (I like to use a potato masher) to make it creamy, but still good and chunky.

 - 3 ripe avocados (medium or large) 1 inch diced

-- 1/2 yellow onion, cut into 2 inch pieces
+- ½ yellow onion, cut into 2-inch pieces

-- 1 jalapeno, seeded and cut into 2 inch pieces
+- 1 jalapeno, seeded and cut into 2-inch pieces

 - 1 lime, juiced

-- 1/2 teaspoon cumin
+- ½ teaspoon cumin

-- 1/4 teaspoon cayenne
+- ¼ teaspoon cayenne

-- 1/2 teaspoon sea salt
+- ½ teaspoon sea salt

-- 1/4 cup loosely packed, chopped cilantro leaves
+- ¼ cup loosely packed, chopped cilantro leaves

-Place the onion, jalapeno pepper, lime juice, garlic, cumin, cayenne pepper and sea salt in a food processor, and process about 15-30 seconds until well blended.
+- Place the onion, jalapeno pepper, lime juice, garlic, cumin, cayenne pepper and sea salt in a food processor, and process about 15-30 seconds until well blended.